 However, it is likely that you will be modifying the initial Test Case configuration for the tutorial session environment, as specified by your instructor.
 For example, your instructor may choose to run the Test Cases specified in section 5.2 Create File Demo.

 In the Selected test cases pane on the Filter Test Case page of PTM Service shown in the following figure (figure 15) observe the display of Test Cases.
-Note that if the detection results show that your SUT does not support Test Cases for a particular feature, that feature name or the Test Cases may be rendered in italics. following
+Note that if the detection results show that your SUT does not support Test Cases for a particular feature, that feature name or the Test Cases may be rendered in italics.